 Disney Cruise Line Ships: Why the Ship Choice Matters

-Disney Cruise Line has grown beyond its original ships, and the fleet now includes classic ships, larger Dream Class ships, and newer Wish Class ships.
-Disney Adventure also adds a much larger ship experience from Singapore.
+Disney Cruise Line has grown beyond its original ships.
+The fleet includes classic ships, larger Dream Class ships, newer Wish/Triton-style ships, and the larger Disney Adventure sailing from Singapore.

 The best Disney ship depends on your travel dates, departure port, itinerary, budget, and preferred style.
 Some families love the smaller classic ships.
-Others want the newest restaurants, shows, lounges, and family spaces on the newer ships.
+Others want newer restaurants, shows, lounges, family spaces, and modern design.

 Classic Disney Ships: Disney Magic and Disney Wonder